top of page

 Is comparison really the thief of joy?

 If only we didn’t compare ourselves to others.
-Imagine the freedom that would create?
-If you're someone who finds themselves thinking constantly about what others are doing (or not doing) and measuring yourself up against them, you may find it is exhausting.
+Imagine the freedom that would create.
+If you find yourself measuring your progress against others, you may also find it exhausting.

-Not only does it drain your energy, it can impact your mindset, your self belief and keep you stuck.
-So perhaps, Theodore Roosevelt was right when he said that 'Comparison is the thief of joy'.
+Not only does comparison drain your energy, but it can also impact your mindset, your self belief and overall sense of fulfillment.
+So perhaps, Theodore Roosevelt was right when he said, 'Comparison is the thief of joy'.

 And rarely is it in a positive way.

-The tendency to compare ourselves to others is a complex human behaviour influenced by various factors.
+The tendency to compare ourselves to others is deeply rooted in human nature.

-Social Comparison Theory, first proposed by psychologist Leon Festinger in the 1950s, suggests that we all have an innate drive to evaluate ourselves by comparing to others (which links back to our need to survive and be better than others at killing our food, or out running things that might eat us).
+Social Comparison Theory, first proposed by psychologist Leon Festinger in the 1950s, suggests that we have an innate drive to evaluate ourselves through comparison.
+Historically, this helped us survive - whether by being better at hunting or outpacing potential threats.

 When we compare ourselves to others we believe as better than us (called Upward Social Comparison), we can use this as motivation or stimulus to improve a skill or attribute.
 It can give you information about what you want in future and help you to set goals for self-improvement.